gauravdhiman/sails-orientdb-binary/README.md

 # sails-orientdb adapter

 This is a waterline ORM adapter which connects SailsJS app to OrientDB data store.
-It implements basic CRUD operations on OrientDB using its Binary protocol that is exposed through Oriento.
+It implements basic CRUD operations on OrientDB using both Binary and REST/HTTP protocols.
+NOTE: Although the name of this package specifies 'binary', but it supports both protocols (Binary + REST).
+NPM name was taken when REST support was not implemented, hence the old name continues.

 > ### WARNING
 >
-> This version of the adapter is for the v0.10 release of Sails / Waterline.
+> This version of the adapter is for the v0.10+ release of Sails / Waterline.
+It should work with latest Sails version.